hphelion/documentation/commercial/GA1/commercial.sirius-cli-workflow.md

 ## Before you begin <a name="add-backend"></a>

-Ensure the following prerequisites are fulfilled before start:
+Ensure the following prerequisites are fulfilled before you start:

 * HP Helion Cloud is deployed